Men are like steel. When they lose their temper, they lose their worth.Chuck Norris

 The softer low-carbon/no-carbon steel or iron jigane body, however, is much softer and easily abraded making it possible to keep the hard steel layer thin, and therefore easily abraded, while protecting it from breaking.
 This is good.

-Unlike the blade’s bevel, however, the ura is all one-piece of hard steel.
-Without the ura depression, you would need to abrade all that hard steel at one time to initially flatten and regularly sharpen the blade, a necessity I guarantee would ruin your mellow mood without consuming massive quantities of controlled substances.
-But with the addition of the ura detail, we only need to abrade the perimeter planar lands (the shiny areas in the photos above) around the ura.
+Unlike the blade’s bevel, however, the ura (or “flat” as it is called in Western chisels) is all one-piece of hard steel.
+Without the hollow-ground ura depression, you would need to abrade all that hard steel at one time to initially flatten and regularly sharpen the blade, a necessity I guarantee would ruin your mellow mood even if you consumed massive quantities of controlled substances.
+But with the addition of the ura detail, we only need to abrade the perimeter planar lands (the shiny areas in the photos above) surrounding the ura.
 This is exceedingly good.

 An important skill to learn when sharpening Japanese blades is how to maintain the lamination and ura effectively.
 We will discuss this important subject more in future posts, including the final article in this series.